My First Solo Trip Was a Failure; Here's How to Make Yours a Success

 One human quality that is probably universally appreciated by others is the ability to admit when a mistake has been made.
 As I get older and as hindsight continues to provide me with 20/20 vision, I find this ability comes more and more naturally to me.
 And that's why I have no problem admitting to you that my first attempt at solo travel was not exactly a success.

 Truth be told, you could not be faulted for labeling it an all-out failure really.
 It was in early January 2015 that I decided I would take a trip to Vermont and stay at a cabin in the woods.
 Without a detailed plan or a thought for who might make the trip with me, I booked the cabin through Airbnb.
-Two months later, the only potential traveling companion I'd had in mind was unable to join me and I set out by my lonesome for a long drive through Canada that would eventually get me to New England.
+Two months later, the only potential traveling companion I'd had in mind was unable to join me, so I set out by my lonesome for a long drive through Canada that would eventually pour me out into New England.

 If that setup sounds at all familiar, it's most likely because you've read my previous post about this trip, which is called "That Time I Climbed a Mountain Alone."
 But if we're adhering to my stated goal of readily admitting mistakes, I can admit that that post doesn't provide the full picture of my solo travel experience — it kind of skates around the topic, in fact, willing neither to recommend nor condemn.

-These days, I'm undoubtedly a fan of traveling alone.
+These days, I’m no stranger to solo travel.
 While personal safety must be kept in mind, venturing out on your own provides an incomparable way not only to learn things about a new place but also to learn new things about yourself, such as how well you can intermingle with strangers and how you'll react when faced with inevitable unforeseen circumstances.

 What I'm not a fan of is the way I conducted myself during my first solo adventure.
 Why is that, you ask?
 Well, I think the only worthwhile conversation I had with anyone while on that three-day excursion back in March 2015 was with my Airbnb host.
 While in Vermont, I visited the University of Vermont in Burlington, Ben & Jerry's Waterbury FactoryHarpoon Brewery, went for a hike up Mount Ascutney, and even went over the river to have dinner in Lebanon, New Hampshire, one night — but I had nary a conversation with anyone no matter where I was.

 And that's a problem.
 Because the entire solo travel experience hinges on your willingness to step outside of your comfort zone.
-For those of us who are naturally more introverted, that means striking up conversations with strangers every chance you get and being open to the opportunities those conversations can unlock.
+For those of us who are naturally more introverted, that means striking up conversations with strangers when those moments present themselves, and being open to the opportunities those conversations can unlock.

 Finding new friends while on the road?
 There's an app for that